Ethereum Price

 Ethereum Token Standards

-Ether is the fuel for the Ethereum network, but what are all these other crypto tokens, and what do they do?
+$ETH is the fuel for the Ethereum network, but what are all these other crypto tokens, and what do they do?
 Well, tokens are other crypto assets on the network, and they have various uses.
-Some are used for voting.
-Some track the value of other assets, like the US dollar or Bitcoin.
-Others represent the ownership of an asset, like an NFT (non-fungible token).
+Some are used for voting, some track the value of other assets, like the US dollar or Bitcoin, others represent the ownership of an asset, like an NFT (non-fungible token).

 • Non-fungible tokens are unique.
 These include NFTs like the Bored Apes or even an NFT that records ownership of real-world assets, like real estate.
 The future could include tokenized everything.
 Put your ownership of anything on the blockchain.